vlad17/vlad17.github.io/_posts/2021-09-15-scatter-reduction.md

 OK, so with all this work, we've gotten a modest improvement of around 40%, but I'm sure in some settings, such as when  \\(F \\) is large or  \\(L\gg K \\), the original python loop approach works fine.
 This is because there's enough work being done in the inner loop of the `looping()` function that additional vectorization is not that necessary.

 However, one benefit to the final implementation is it could, with a little bit of effort, be translated to `jax`.
 This would let us run the same computation entirely on a hardware accelerator.
-Experimenting with this ([Collab link](https://colab.research.google.com/drive/1kz3MZKhVt3zcsz9tD4F49-3nnZi0xjiy?usp=sharing)), I was able to get a `4x` improvement over the original looping code by leveraging a TPU.
+Experimenting with this ([Colab](https://colab.research.google.com/drive/1kz3MZKhVt3zcsz9tD4F49-3nnZi0xjiy?usp=sharing)), I was able to get a `4x` improvement over the original looping code by leveraging a TPU.
 Now that's more like it!

 I'd like to extend a special thank you to [Ashwin Nair](https://stackoverflow.com/questions/69085744/vectorise-vlad-computation-in-numpy) for emailing me this interesting challenge.
 I always find these numpy questions fun and encourage my other readers to reach out!
 If they require a new technique I haven't covered in my previous "Numpy Gems" posts, I'd be happy to take a look.